tseemann/any2fasta/README.md

 * `-u` will uppercase all the letters
 * `-q` will prevent logging messages being printed
 * `-k` will warn of bad inputs and continue on. not stop and error
+* `-g` will appened the version to the sequence ID

 ## Issues